Best Things To Do In Sydney for Easter Holidays

 The Easter holidays are a great time to cuddle some real farmyard animals!
 Golden Ridge Animal Farm in the north-west of Sydney offers kids-friendly farm visits, with plenty of opportunities to milk a cow, collect eggs (the non-chocolate kind!) and bottle feed cute lambs or goats.
 The farm is also running a Easter egg hunt, which you can book tickets to on the website.

 Prefer to see something more exotic?
 This Easter visit Sydney Zoo for the day!
 The whole family will have a great time exploring African lions, Asian elephants and many more amazing creatures from around the world.
 The Zoo’s Australian precinct also offers a unique, integrated Aboriginal and natural heritage program, called the Bungarribee Dreaming experience, this sees Aboriginal guides provide interpretation and information as well as fun family activities.
+If you are looking to surprise the kids with a special treat this Easter holidays, Sydney Zoo also offers the family friendly ‘Giraffe encounter’ activity which sees you meeting the tallest species on earth for a special hand feed encounter and to snap a photo with their resident giraffe Eyelean.

 7. Visit one of the local Easter events in Sydney